 Hands-on learning means you’ll handle and care for animals in a range of different settings.
 It’s great practice for the real world and lets you try out your skills in a supervised environment.
-Through practical work placements, you'll recognise the signs of good health and ill health in all sorts of animals.
+Through practical work placements, you'll recognise the signs of good and ill health in all sorts of animals.
 You’ll also get an understanding of the social, ethical and environmental issues that impact animal management.

 Programmes and study path